Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 blockings during the setting of the command station and of the drives, we advise you to start the winch assembly following these steps:

--  Mount the torque limiter
+-  Mount the MS Torque Limiter

 -  Set and test the lifting drive and the command cabinet